Tents in the Desert – Abstracts

 The protagonist of Ibrahim al-Koni’s novel al-Bahth ‘An al-Makan al-Da‘i‘ (The Seven Veils of Seth) is a Satanic trickster named Isan whose antics destroy the oasis that has offered him its hospitality, but only because he wishes its residents a better, destabilizing, nomadic existence.
 Al-Koni encourages the reader to consider Isan a form of Seth, who in the ancient Egyptian religion killed his brother Osiris, the good god of agriculture, to seize the throne but who was also the desert god and therefore a benevolent champion of desert dwellers.
 In The Seven Veils of Seth Ibrahim al-Koni drew on the tension between these two opposing visions of Seth to provide depth to his portrait of his protagonist.
 Seth (or Isan) then would not be demonic but a god of necessary disorder.

 The eponymous protagonist of his novel al-Fazza‘a (The Scarecrow) destroys the oasis community that he has been visiting, although in the prequel al-Dumya (The Puppet) he appeared several times to advise that novel’s well-intentioned tragic hero.
 In al-Fazza‘a, his destruction of the oasis seems malicious and vengeful.
-In Lawn al-La‘na (The Color of the Curse), the demonic protagonist is so evil that the ambiguous interplay of good and evil is lost, and he has an apprentice, junior demon.
+In Lawn al-La‘na (The Color of the Curse), the demonic protagonist is so evil that the ambiguous interplay of good and evil is lost, and he has an apprentice, a junior demon.
 Are all these demons forms of Seth and if so is he trying to show us the way back to Waw, the Tuareg paradise?
 If God can bring good out of evil, does al-Koni think that we should thank God for demons?

 7. Luc Deheuvels – INALCO, Paris